I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “God, no. Don’t do that either.”
 She looked horrified.
 “What the hell was that?
 Was that a smile?
 Was that you smiling?”

 I neither confirmed nor denied her speculation, keeping my attention forward as I twisted my lips to the side, trying not to smile for real.
-Gabby was exasperating, and we’d likely never be friendly, but even I could admit there was something about her timing, her delivery, that periodically veered into the territory of amusing.
+Gabby was a nebulous assemblage of unscrupulousness and exasperating nonsense, and we’d likely never be friends again, but she was undoubtedly charming when she wanted to be.
+There’d always been something about her timing, her delivery, that veered into the territory of funny.

 “Okay, hand it over.”
-She grabbed my arm again, stopping me, and this time I had the wherewithal to not yank out of her grip.
-Instead, I removed my backpack with extreme reluctance, which elicited an eyeroll from Gabby.
+She touched my arm again, stopping me, and this time I had the wherewithal to not yank out of her grip.
+Instead, I removed my backpack with extreme reluctance, which elicited an eye roll from Gabby.
 “Oh, give it a break, Mona.
 Just hurry up.
 I have other things to do today.”

 With continued extreme reluctance, I eventually handed her the backpack.
 She carried it the rest of the way to our brownstone while I continued to carry the makeup bag.
 Every so often, she’d pretend like she was going to toss my backpack in the road, snickering when I tensed.

 “Relax, Lisa.
-I wouldn’t do anything to jeopardize the happiness and wellbeing of my closest friend.”
+I wouldn’t do anything to jeopardize the happiness and well-being of my BFF.”

 Gabby batted her eyelashes as I punched in the gate code, all nerves and thumbs.
 Our brownstone had a tall cast-iron fence facing the sidewalk.
 I wasn’t surprised by the lack of paparazzi.
-Everyone knew the DaVinci family members people cared about—my parents and my brother—were elsewhere.
+Everyone assumed the DaVinci family members people cared to gossip about—my parents and my brother mostly, me sometimes, Lisa only when she did something crazy—were elsewhere.

 After three attempts, I finally got the code right and opened the gate for her.
 She preceded me up the stairs while I glared at the back of her head.
 When we reached the door, I reached for my backpack.
 She twisted away.